SonWende/ssqPCRmf/README.md

 If there is no good match, try another candidate sequence.

 ## Step 5: BLAST Validation
-Optionally you can confirm again, that the primers do not target a misleading sequence using blast
+Optionally you can confirm again, that the primers do not target a misleading sequence using blast.